xrootms/Automating-EC2-Start-Stop-with-Lambda-/README.md

 ```

-### 3. Configure the AWS Lambda Function
+### 3. Configure the AWS Lambda Function for Stop
+Go to AWS Lambda → Create Function
+- Select the Author from scratch
+- Name as you want
-Search for Lambda and Create a function.
+- Search for Lambda and Create a function.
-Select the Runtime as Python 3.9.
+- Select the Runtime as Python 3.9.
-Use an existing role chooses the role we created.
+- Use an existing role chooses the role we created.
-Under Code, Replace the existing code with the below
+- Under Code, Replace the existing code with the below

 ```python
 import boto3